kacesensitive/prochat-v2/README.md

-# ProChat App v2: For Streamers
+# ProChat

-ProChat App v2 is a powerful tool designed specifically for streamers, allowing them to effectively monitor their chat during performances, ensuring a seamless experience for both the performer and their audience.
+ProChat is a tool for streamers, allowing them to effectively monitor their chat during performances, ensuring a seamless experience for both the performer and their audience.

 ## Features: